What is differential geometry: curves and surfaces: Local parametrizations

-If we have $s$ and $\Sigma$ as in the proposition, then we say that $s$ is a \emph{smooth parametrization} of the surface $\Sigma$.
+If we have $s$ and $\Sigma$ as in the proposition, then we say that $s$ is a \emph{smooth parametrization} of the surface~$\Sigma$.

-Not all the smooth surfaces can be described by such a parametrization; for example the sphere $\mathbb{S}^2$ cannot.
-However, any smooth surface $\Sigma$ admits a local parametrization; that is, any point $p\in\Sigma$ admits an open neighborhood $W\subset \Sigma$ with a smooth regular parametrization~$s$.
-In this case any point in $W$ can be described by two parameters, usually denoted by $u$ and $v$, which are called \emph{local coordinates} at $p$.
-The map $s$ is called a \emph{chart} of $\Sigma$.
+Not all smooth surfaces can be described by such a parametrization; for example, the sphere $\mathbb{S}^2$ cannot.
+However, \textit{any smooth surface $\Sigma$ admits a local parametrization at any point $p\in\Sigma$}; that is, $p$ admits an open neighborhood $W\subset \Sigma$ with a smooth regular parametrization~$s$.
+In this case, any point in $W$ can be described by two parameters, usually denoted by $u$ and $v$, which are called \emph{local coordinates} at~$p$.
+The map $s$ is called a \emph{chart} of~$\Sigma$.

 If $W$ is a graph $z=h(x,y)$ of a smooth function $h$, then the map is a chart.
 Indeed, $s$ has an inverse $(u,v,h(u,v))\mapsto (u,v)$ which is continuous; that is, $s$ is an embedding.
-Further, $s_u=(1,0,h_u)$ and $s_v=(0,1,h_v)$.
+Further, $s_u=(1,0,h_u)$, and $s_v=(0,1,h_v)$.
 Whence the partial derivatives $s_u$ and $s_v$ are linearly independent; that is, $s$ is a regular map.